destrys/IntroToDApps/README.md

 1. [Remix] - alternative/complementary IDE
 2. [The Ethernaut] - learn smart contract security issues via blockchain-based 'game'

+**NOTE:** Before moving on to the following section, be sure to `truffle migrate --reset` once the contract passes all the tests.

 # DApps, UIs, Etc.